Capt. John Tirel

 Director and Principal Surveyor of AMA Inc., Captain John Tirel comes with 34 years' experience in marine surveying, consulting, claims, and expert and factual witness services, and has served in senior management positions for the past 16 years.
 He has been involved in numerous load-outs on varying types of vessels and barges under tow, all manner of P&I investigations, H&M casualties, and wreck removal.
 In addition, he brings extensive experience with container securing equipment, stowage, and stowage collapse of both general and containerized cargoes; investigations into stevedore and passenger injury cases, and fixed and floating structure damage; oil spillage and oil cargo contamination; and unsafe port / berth interactions and passing vessel wake issues.
 He has provided representation in General Average cases and charter party disputes, and has carried out condition, lay-up and JH surveys.

-Atlantic Marine Associates Inc., Savannah, GA
+Atlantic Marine Associates Inc., London, UK

 Director and Principal Surveyor | Providing independent marine surveying, consulting, claims handling, and expert witness services globally.
 Correspondent to CESAM.